 Why do I have them?

 If you grow box elder, maple, or ash trees on your property you are a likely target for a box elder bug infestation.
 Even property adjacent to your's or in your neighborhood could draw these pests to your home.
 The box elder bug is much less likely to become an interior pest problem during the spring and summer months.
-That's because they are out-and-about, searching for food.
+That's because they are out-and-about searching for food.
 But as the air temperature cools, they begin to look for shelter for the winter.
-Any place that can provide a southerly or westerly exposure is ideal for box elder bugs as they look to weather the storms of winter, but typically they like cracks and crevices, small spaces behind siding and other sheltered spots are ideal for these insects.
+Any place that can provide a southerly or westerly exposure is ideal for box elder bugs.
+As they look for shelter to weather the storms of winter, they'll search for cracks and crevices.
+Also small spaces behind siding and other sheltered spots are ideal for these insects.

-We pride ourselves on our service to you, the customer, and will do our very best to be with you the same or very next day.
+We pride ourselves on our service to you, the customer, and will do our best to be with you the same or very next day.

 Is the treatment safe?

 Every product in the American Pest arsenal has been registered by the EPA and approved for pest control use.
 Our well-trained pest control professionals then follow a strict set of guidelines in its application to ensure that no harm comes to humans or pets.